 Who was that, Natha??

 Though their origin is about the 9th -10th century, they are primarily known for their rather outbox challenging ways.
-They allowed all shady practices and stay away from societies learning to explore their inner power.
+They allowed all shady practices and stayed away from societies learning to explore their inner power.

 In Nepal, Natha is known as Sadhu.

-Natha mainly believes in extensive spread travels and search for a higher level of spiritual power rather than the other’s written doctrine.
+Natha mainly believes in extensive spread travels and search for a higher level of spiritual power than the other’s written doctrine.